OrienteerBAP/Orienteer-Guidebook/installing_as_a_standalone_application.md

-# Installing as a Standalone Application
+# Installing Orienteer as a Standalone Application